-The Urbana-Champaign Senate has approved a proposal from the Gies

-College of Business and the Graduate College to establish the concentration in and professional opportunities related to using information technology to solve accounting and business problems and effectively communicate analyses, findings, and conclusions.
+The Urbana-Champaign Senate has approved a proposal from the Gies College of Business and the Graduate College to establish the concentration in Accounting Analytics within the online Master of Science in Accountancy (iMSA).
+The Accounting Analytics concentration is designed to enhance students' knowledge, skills, and professional opportunities related to using information technology to solve accounting and business problems and effectively communicate analyses, findings, and conclusions.
 The courses in the proposed Accounting Analytics concentration specifically address the needs of working professionals with limited prior experience in the use of information technology in accounting and business contexts.
 The skills and knowledge acquired in this concentration will enable graduates to become more technology-savvy business advisors and strategists.